NicolasLagaillardie/mpst_rust_github/README.md

 ```

 Then, you have to create the **binary session types** defining the interactions for each pair of participants.
+Note that each created type can be reused as many time as needed.
+Here, for the example, we create several times the same binary session type.

 ```rust
 /// Creating the binary sessions